 Passing to the Next Generation

 Lazy Black Diamond Ranch (LBDR) is a registered pure bred black Angus cow/calf operation.
-LBDR offers bulls for sale private treaty throughout the year.
-The private treaty inventory consist of yearling and 2 year old bulls.
-We also have open replacement quality heifers sold in January every year at Huss Livestock Market in Kearney, NE.
+LBDR offers bulls and open replacement quality heifers for sale at our production sale in February at Huss Livestock Market in Kearney, NE.
 LBDR pinpoints for moderate frame, good muscled type of cattle.
 We look for consistency and uniformity in our cattle, along with low maintenance.
 Docility in our cattle is a major part of our program and genetics.
 Nervous or wild cattle don’t last long in the operation.

 My grandfather, Loy Glause, was in the cattle business a long time.
 He worked along side with his family by buying their first Angus cattle in 1951 outside Worms, NE known as Black Diamond Ranch.
 In the later years, Loy branched off to buy his own property near Palmer, NE and started his own family operation leading to changing the ranch name.
 With the help from my great grandmother came the name Lazy Black Diamond Ranch.
 In the early 70’s rumor has it that "some guys must have been Lazy”.